openlab-at-city-tech/openlab/wp-content/plugins/mappress-google-maps-for-wordpress/readme.txt

 1. Follow the installation instructions to install the new version

 == Changelog ==

+= 2.83.9 =
+* Changed: importer updated to allow upper-case column names
+* Changed: updated authors in mashup block to reflect new core data
+* Fixed: focus incorrect when creating new map and selecting title
+* Fixed: map not linked to post when creating new post
+* Fixed: refresh query button not working in mashup block

+= 2.83.8 =
+* Fixed: mashup block shortcode viewer removed
+* Fixed: importer sample map selecting all POIs at once

+= 2.83.7 =
+* Fixed: republish 2.83.6 changes

+= 2.83.6 =
+* Fixed: map iframe interfering with theme customizer

 = 2.83.5 =
 * Changed: workaround for other plugins loading obsolete versions of wp.element